-In a first for the site, we wanted to pull together an article about something that we genuinely love and then also speak to the team behind it.
-We were instantly drawn towards Insert Coin Clothing as theflamey and Lopez have a mild addiction to their products, often found squabbling over who gets to order the latest t-shirt design.
+We wanted to pull together an article about something that we genuinely love and then also speak to the team behind the vision.
+Instantly we were drawn towards Insert Coin Clothing, having a mild addiction to their products and can often be found squabbling over who gets to order the latest t-shirt design.
 Check out Lopez’s thoughts followed by some answers from Dan at Insert Coin Clothing.

 I love Insert Coin Clothing, they represent most of my wardrobe real estate currently.
 Insert Coin Clothing do some amazing game based merchandise, I discovered it a little while ago when they had some Resident Evil t-shirts on offer, though I was too late for the Shenmue hoodie in my size as they’d started phasing it out at that point.
 I’m now at a point where I’m 99% sure that most of my t-shirts and hoodies have been ordered from their website (www.insertcoinclothing.com for reference).